-Higher Level subjects provide the opportunity to explore subjects in significant depth, while Standard Level subjects maintain breadth and ensure students develop skills and competencies that are crucial for future success.
-The option to take Standard or Higher Levels, the range of subjects offered in each group, opportunities to study languages ab initio (without prior knowledge), or to study Environmental Systems and Societies as either a Humanity or a Science, means that the IB diploma programme is highly flexible and allows a considerable degree of individualisation and choice.
+Higher Level subjects provide the opportunity to explore subjects in significant depth, while Standard Level subjects maintain breadth and ensure the development of skills and competencies that are crucial for future success.
+The IB diploma programme is highly flexible because of the option to take Standard or Higher Levels, the wide range of subjects offered in each group, opportunities to study languages at many levels including ab initio (without prior knowledge) two mathematical pathways and the option to study Environmental Systems and Societies as either a Humanity or a Science.
+Students are thus afforded a great deal of choice and can tailor their programme to reflect their personal needs and interests.